daudix/distrobox/docs/content/posts/run_latest_gnome_kde_on_distrobox.md

 +++
-title = "Using a stable-release distribution"
+title = "Using a Stable-Release Distribution"
 [extra]
 toc = true
 +++

+{% alert(warning=true) %}
-⚠️ **BE CAREFUL**:⚠️  THIS IS EXPERIMENTAL, JUST FOOD FOR THOUGHTS
+THIS IS EXPERIMENTAL, JUST FOOD FOR THOUGHTS.

-⚠️ **BE CAREFUL**:⚠️  BUG REPORTS FOR THIS TYPE OF EXPERIMENTS WILL BE TREATED WITH VERY LOW PRIORITY
+BUG REPORTS FOR THIS TYPE OF EXPERIMENTS WILL BE TREATED WITH VERY LOW PRIORITY.
+{% end %}

 Lots of people prefer to run a distribution following a stable-LTS release cycle like Debian, UbuntuLTS or CentOS family (Almalinux, Rocky Linux).